 Two years ago, the find was made possible due to expanded ice melt on the Greenland continent, which is exposing rocks that have been buried beneath Greenland's ice for ages.
 The fossils (or rocks) were found in a region of southwest Greenland called the Isua supracrustal belt, a place that has remained relatively safe from geological processes that churn the crust and renew the Earth's features and bury the record of its history.

 "This is one of the extremely few places where this kind of feature could still be preserved in the rock record," explained Nutman.

-Stromatolites are fairly complex structures that are still made by microbes alive today.
-Their complexity indicates that these were probably not among the first organisms to evolve; they would have been part of a vast biota with a history that stretches back even further than the fossils' 3.7 billion-year-old date suggests.
+Stromatolites are fairly complex structures that are still made by microbes today.
+Their complexity indicates that these were probably not among the first organisms to evolve; they would have been part of a vast biota with a history that stretches back even further than the fossils' 3.7-billion-year-old date suggests.
 In other words, life would have had to have emerged on Earth even sooner than this for such complicated lifeforms to have evolved.

 "What we have in Isua is just a tiny sample of any life that may have been around at that time," said Nutman in 2016.
 "It would be like going to somewhere on Earth now and picking up some shells from a beach and getting the impression, 'Oh, that's the full diversity of life that is on the planet'."